any-docs/css/content/reference/properties/reading-flow/index.md

 #### CSS

-We use a {{cssxref("display")}} value of `flex` to turn the `<div>` into a flex container, and display the flex items in a row in reverse DOM order with a {{cssxref("flex-direction")}} value of `row-reverse`.
+We use a `display` value of `flex` to turn the `<div>` into a flex container, and display the flex items in a row in reverse DOM order with a `flex-direction` value of `row-reverse`.
 Initially, we set a `reading-flow` of `normal` so the items are read or tabbed through in DOM source order.

-We also set an {{cssxref("order")}} value of `1` on the first `<a>` element to cause it to display after the second and third item in the flex flow.
+We also set an `order` value of `1` on the first `<a>` element to cause it to display after the second and third item in the flex flow.
 The resulting visual order of the flex items from left to right is "Item 1", "Item 3", then "Item 2", but the DOM order remains unchanged.

 ```css
 .wrapper {